5 free things to do with your flatmates this summer

 These trips have been great experiences for us; we’re able to motivate each other to carry on when the hills get really steep, and it’s a good opportunity for a conversation without phones and uni work looming in the background.

 Just remember, if you’re venturing into the countryside, hills or mountains, you’ll need to take the right kit.
-This includes sturdy footwear, warm clothes, water, something waterproof, a map and compass, plus the skills to use it.
+This includes sturdy footwear, water, something waterproof, a map and compass, plus the skills to use it.

 4) Do some volunteering